jonthorell/encyclopedia-galactica/README.md

 The title-text flows out of the title-bar at lower resolutions.
 Fixed by some media-queries and altering the font-size of h1.
 Might be a better way of doing it, but probably involves some javascripting.
 It seems to work though.
 The h2 suffered from a similar thing and a media-query that hides it when the resolution is less than 800px wide fixes the problem there.

 When resizing the browser-window, images can end up partially covered by the side-bar.
-An additional div fixed that problem.
+An additional div plus removing the sidebar and the left-hand column using diplay:none fixed that problem.

 Lighthouse warned about missing width= and height= values in img src.
 Added.